espiem/Quartz/content/z_mechanics/Character Building V1.3/Character Building/Actions/Thundering Roar.md

 # Thundering Roar `pf2:1`

 The target unleashes a powerful vocalization.
 Each enemy in a 10- foot emanation takes 4d8 sonic damage with a basic Will save against your spell DC.
-A creature that fails its Will save is also [[Frightened|Frightened 1]].
+A creature that fails its Will save is also [[z_mechanics/PF2e Mechanics_1.5_09122024/Effects/Conditions/Frightened|Frightened 1]].

 * * *